btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 "There is no such thing as a Docker container!"

--- Kilgore Trout to Gaias Julius Caesar, March 15, 44 B.C.E.
+-- "Stabby" Kilgore Trout to Gaias Julius Caesar, March 15, 44 B.C.E.

 ---

 This is the second installment in a riveting series.
-Be sure to have read [the first part], which covers the `uts`, `pid` and `mnt` namespaces!
+Be sure to have read the [first part], which covers the `uts`, `pid` and `mnt` namespaces!

 ---